 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

--- Use the /*+ JOIN_FIRST_UNNEST */ hint to prioritize join operations in the execution plan when processing subqueries containing aggregate functions (such as AVG).
+-- Use the `JOIN_FIRST_UNNEST` hint to prioritize join operations in the execution plan when handling subqueries with aggregate functions (such as AVG).

 SELECT * FROM t1